-- Spread ½ cup tomato sauce evenly over the bottom of an 8-by-8 or 9-by-9 inch square baker.
+- Spread ½ cup tomato sauce evenly over the bottom of a 9-inch square baker.
 Layer three lasagna noodles on top, overlapping their edges as necessary.
 Spread half of the spinach mixture evenly over the noodles.
 Top with ½ cup tomato sauce, then sprinkle ½ cup shredded cheese on top.

 - Top with three more noodles, followed by the remaining spinach mixture.
 Sprinkle ½ cup shredded cheese on top.
 (We’re skipping the tomato sauce in this layer.)
 Top with three more noodles, then spread the remaining tomato sauce over the top so the noodles are evenly covered.
 Sprinkle evenly with 1 cup shredded cheese.

 - Wrap the lasagna with a layer of parchment paper over the top (or cover tightly with aluminum foil, but don’t let the foil touch the cheese).
 Bake, covered, for 18 minutes, then remove the cover, rotate the pan by 180 degrees and continue cooking for about 12 more minutes, until the top is turning spotty brown.
 Remove from oven and let the lasagna cool for 15 minutes before sprinkling with chopped basil and slicing.